 These companies typically produced a range of potted and tinned meats.
 Advertisements in Australian, Canadian and United States newspapers in the 1870s and ‘80s promote a range of imported English luncheon meats including ox and sheep’s tongues, jugged hare and roast grouse as well as the more common ham and corned beef.

 Foggitt Jones commenced trading in 1904 in Brisbane, initially producing hams but moving into meat canning.
 According to a 1916 newspaper report, their product range had grown to include ham pate, veal and tongue pate, pigs’ feet, camp pie, pork and beans, pork brawn, Lorraine sausages, pork sausages, pork and veal Fritz and luncheon cheese (an early form of cheese spread).
 The company later expanded its distribution and production facilities to Sydney, Perth and Adelaide.

 Although Foggitt Jones was probably producing camp pie by around 1905, an advertisement touting Rex Camp Pie as a new product appeared in the Brisbane Courier in October 1915.
 Other manufacturers soon followed.
 In the 1920s, Foggitt Jones took the Darling Downs Co-operative to court, claiming their trademark had been infringed by the co-op’s KR brand, which had used a similar scroll on its label.
 The judge, saying “camp pie is camp pie”, threw out the case.
 Foggitt Jones appealed – and had the judgement reversed.
 The Darling Downs company took the matter to the High Court of Australia, but Foggitt Jones’s appeal was upheld.
 The case gained considerable coverage in the newspapers of the day.

-Subsequent Australian brands of camp pie included Tom Piper, Swift, Smorgan’s (who also supplied frankfurts to the military, dubbed by soldiers as “Smorgan’s organs), Imperial and the Heinz brand, Hamper.
+Subsequent Australian brands of camp pie included Tom Piper, Swift, Smorgan’s (who also supplied frankfurts to the military, dubbed by soldiers as “Smorgan’s organs), and the Imperial brand owned by William Angliss.
 Initially, camp pie was supplied in round tins, but in 1955 Top Piper announced the introduction of “the latest American-style square cans”.
 These were opened with a key that rolled back a strip of metal around the side of the can.